-- 18. At both meetings, the Committee met with the Director Internal Oversight, both privately and with members of management present and reviewed, inter alia, the current state of outstanding audit recommendations and the work programme. - 19.
-The Committee recommended that Management formalize implementation plans to close audit items with clear target dates, taking into account the different ratings of audit items in terms of their complexity and impact.
+- 18. At both meetings, the Committee met with the Director of the Office of Internal Oversight Services (IOS), both privately and with members of management present, and reviewed, inter alia, the current state of outstanding audit recommendations and the work programme. - 19.
+The Committee recommended that management formalize implementation plans to close audit items with clear target dates, taking into account the different ratings of audit items in terms of their complexity and impact.
 It encouraged the Secretariat to include audit issues (both pro-active prevention of irregularities and timely closing of audit findings) as factors in performance management evaluation of managers. - 20.
-The main challenge currently is in evaluation where management needs to be engaged and set priorities. - 21.
-The Committee is satisfied with the capability of IOS team members, but retains concerns about the sufficiency of IOS resources, with the need to ensure sufficient focus on IT audits being an important consideration in this context. - 22.
-The Committee welcomed the planned self-assessment of IOS and the independent Quality Assurance Review (QAR).
-It encouraged IOS to include in the QAR a review of the adequacy of IOS' size, given the scope of the IOS mandate (encompassing operations, controls, finance, performance, accountability, fraud investigation, etc.) and the size, geographic spread and complexity of WHO. - 23.
+The main challenge currently is in evaluation, where management needs to be engaged and set priorities. - 21.
+The Committee is satisfied with the capability of IOS team members, but retains concerns about the sufficiency of IOS resources, with the need to ensure sufficient focus on information technology audits being an important consideration in this context. - 22.
+The Committee welcomed the planned self-assessment of IOS and the independent quality assurance review (QAR).
+It encouraged IOS to include in the QAR a review of the adequacy of IOS' size, given the scope of the IOS mandate (encompassing operations, controls, finance, performance, accountability, fraud investigation, etc.) and the size, geographical spread and complexity of WHO. - 23.
 The on-going work on the Internal Control Framework was noted.
-In this context, the IEOAC encourages the expansion of scope of the letter of representation to include internal control and risk management matters, in addition to the existing focus on financial statement matters.
+In this context, IEOAC encourages the expansion of scope of the letter of representation to include internal control and risk management matters, in addition to the existing focus on financial statement matters.